-10 Things You Might Not Know About Richard Nixon
+10 Surprising Facts About Richard Nixon

 Also known as the Religious Society of Friends, Quakers have roots in 17th century England and promoted pacifism and spiritual equality among genders at a time those thoughts were not in fashion.
 When Nixon’s father, Frank, married Quaker Hannah Milhous, he joined a Quaker congregation and the couple raised their children as Quakers.
 Nixon’s religious faith allowed him an exemption from serving in World War II, but he waived it to enter the Navy.
 Later, when he was facing impeachment for his role in Watergate, Quakers in Milwaukee and Minneapolis apparently didn’t like the affiliation with the outcast president, petitioning for him to be removed from office months before he resigned.